What is a Wave?

 a disturbance or variation that transfers energy progressively from point to point in a medium and that may take the form of an elastic deformation or of a variation of pressure, electric or magnetic intensity, electric potential, or temperature.

 The most important part of this definition is that a wave is a disturbance or variation which travels through a medium.
-The medium through which the wave travels may experience some local oscillations as the wave passes, but the particles in the medium do not travel with the wave.
+The medium through which the wave travels may experience some local oscillations as the wave (disturbance) passes the medium, but the particles in the medium do not travel with the wave.
 The disturbance may take any of a number of shapes, from a finite width pulse to an infinitely long sine wave.

 Transverse waves on a string are another example.
-The string is displaced up and down as the wave pulse travels from left to right, but the string itself does not experience any net motion.
-I have other animations that illustrate what happens when transverse waves on strings reflect from hard and soft boundaries, or from more general impedance boundaries.
+The string is displaced up and down as the wave pulse travels from left to right (just like the crowd wave), but the string itself does not experience any net motion.
+Elsewhere on my website there are other animations that illustrate what happens when transverse waves on strings reflect from hard and soft boundaries, or from more general impedance boundaries.

 Here is a more detailed example of a longitudinal wave traveling through a material medium.
 While the wave exampels above were pulses (with a finite duration), this wave is a continuous sinusoidal wave, with regions of compression (where the particles are squished closer together) alternating with regions of rarefaction (where particles are spread farther apart).
 Red dots (and arrows) show that individual particles simply oscillate back and forth about their equilibrium positions while the wave disturbance propagates through the medium.